|Nutrition Facts (per serving)|

 Pork chops are an excellent option for a satisfying, everyday family meal.
 They can be cooked in a variety of ways, and they marry beautifully with many different ingredients.

 This pork chop recipe includes tomatoes, garlic, onions, and thyme.
 It's a basic combination that flavors the pork nicely.
 The meal is budget-friendly, to boot but don't think it's not company-worthy.

-Consider replacing 1/4 to 1/2 cup of the chicken stock with dry white wine for depth of flavor.
-If you're lucky enough to have an abundance of garden-fresh tomatoes you might want to replace each can of tomatoes with 2 cups of fresh chopped tomatoes.
+Consider replacing 1/4 to 1/2 cup of the chicken stock with dry white wine for added depth of flavor.
+If you're lucky enough to have an abundance of garden-fresh tomatoes, you might want to replace each can of tomatoes called for with 2 cups of fresh chopped tomatoes.

-The dish calls for center cut chops, but feel free to use another type of pork chop.
-If shoulder chops or sirloin chops are used, increase the simmering time to about 1 hour, or until they are tender.
+The dish calls for center-cut chops, but feel free to use another type of pork chop.
+If tougher shoulder chops or sirloin chops are used, increase the simmering time to about 1 hour, or until they are tender.

 The recipe is easily scaled down; for 2 to 3 servings, cut all ingredients by half.

-- Heat the oil in a large skillet or sauté pan over medium-high heat, brown the pork chops on both sides.
+Heat the oil in a large skillet or sauté pan over medium-high heat and brown the pork chops on both sides.
 Drain off excess fat.
 Remove the pork chops and set aside.

-- Add the pork chops back to the pan with the garlic, tomatoes, broth, thyme, salt, and pepper; reduce the heat to low.
+Add the pork chops back to the pan with the garlic, tomatoes, broth, thyme, salt, and pepper; reduce the heat to low.
 Cover the pan and simmer for about 30 minutes, or until the chops register at least 145 F.

 About Pork Chops

 There are several types of pork chops to choose from and different cooking methods for each one.
 Rib chops, loin chops, and boneless chops are best when cooked to a temperature in the range of 145 F to 160 F. Overcooking can dry the meat out and make it tough.
-Shoulder chops and sirloin chops benefit from slow, moist heat.
-Shoulder and sirloin chops are perfect for braises and slow-cooked dishes that can break down tough connective tissues.
+Shoulder chops and sirloin chops benefit from slow, moist heat and are perfect for braises and slow-cooked dishes that can break down tough connective tissues.